-Note that COLL 5.5.7(3) provides that none of the scheme property can be mortgaged.
+^{278&}lt;u>356 Note that COLL 5.5.7(3) provides that none of the scheme property can be mortgaged.
 However, COLL 5.5.7(4) includes a carve out for lending, depositing, pledging or charging scheme property for margin requirements.

-On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 14, we are of the view that our conclusions in part IV.3 of this memorandum would apply to an Open-Ended Investment Company in the event that insolvency proceedings are commenced in England in respect of the Open-Ended Investment Company.
+On the basis of the assumptions and subject to the qualifications in this memorandum as modified and supplemented by this Annex 14 and subject to the analysis set out in this Annex 14, we are of the view that our conclusions in part IV.3 of this memorandum would apply to an Open-Ended Investment Company in the event that insolvency proceedings are commenced in England in respect of the Open-Ended Investment Company.